 That said, I’ve also tried this recipe with AP flour and the pan de mallorca came out pretty great.
 The biggest difference I noticed was the height of the bread and overall rise.

-If all you have is AP flour, don't stress.
+If all you have is all purpose flour, don’t stress.

 A sweet bun on a plate